IBE160/SG-Gruppe-13/docs/architecture.md

 ## Performance Considerations

 *   **Chatbot Response Time:** Google Gemini's performance will be a primary factor.
 Backend optimizations will focus on efficient knowledge base retrieval (pgvector).
 *   **Frontend Responsiveness:** Vite and React provide a fast, responsive UI.
-Material UI is optimized for performance.
+Shadcn UI is optimized for performance.
 *   **Database Queries:** `pgvector` is optimized for vector similarity search.
 Proper indexing on PostgreSQL will be crucial.

 ## Deployment Architecture